Custom Choppers G provides tips and tricks related to welding, metalwork, motorcycles, and more.

 - Square metal tubing

 The rack is built in a square-edged 'U'.
-The height can be approximately 4 ft. and a length of 5 ft. is sufficient.
-The width overall should be at least 1.5 ft.
+The height can be approximately four feet, and a length of five feet is sufficient.
+The width overall should be at least 1.5 feet.
 Cut the metal tubing in size and start welding the ends.
 Add extra support halfway through the length to make it sturdier.

 There are many types of metalwork projects you can try your skill on.
 But you might want to challenge yourself a bit.
 One of the most rewarding projects is to build something in the automobile industry: